guidugli/ansible-role-audit/README.md

 Ansible Role: audit
 =========

 An Ansible Role that install and configure auditing on RHEL/CentOS, Fedora and Debian/Ubuntu.

+Default rules are based on CIS RedHat/Ubuntu/Debian benchmark and also on this github repository https://github.com/Neo23x0/auditd[https://github.com/Neo23x0/auditd]

+Disclaimer: I am no security expert and by no means you should use this role without first learning how audit works and the rules configured by this role.
+The security of your servers is YOUR responsibility!

 Requirements
 ------------